duality-solutions/VGP/README.md

-# **BDAP E2E**
+# **VGP (Very Good Privacy) E2E Encryption Library**

-BDAP End-to-End (E2E) library is a portable and standalone library for elliptic-curve integrated encryption system for a multiple-user setting.
+BDAP's Very Good Privacy (VGP) End-to-End (E2E) encryption library is a portable and standalone library for elliptic-curve integrated encryption system for a multiple-user setting.
 The core of the library is written in C language (conforming to C99 standard) with a C++ wrapper (conforming to C++ 11 standard).

 The components of BDAP E2E are given below:
 * Ed25519/Curve25519